christinahedges/christinahedges/README.md

 I worked for the NASA Kepler mission 🛰️🔭 as part of the Guest Observer Office until the mission closed out.
 My role at Kepler was to support science and help the community of scientists interested in exoplanet discovery! 🪐 I was a core developer for the [`lightkurve` package](github.com/lightkurve/lightkurve).
 After Kepler, I have been funding my research through NASA ROSES grants, and I have been funding a small research group.
 You can see some of the work that myself and my group do [here](github.com/ssdatalab)!
 We focus on how to use modern data analysis techniques to get the most out of NASA Kepler and TESS data.

+I mostly am interested in astronomical data, and how to work with it.
+If you care about fitting models to data, you might be interested to read these materials I'm writing on [linear algebra models for astronomers](https://github.com/christinahedges/BuildingFastLinearModels).

 Some of my research areas include
 - 🪐🌍 exoplanet discovery (check out my new paper [here](https://iopscience.iop.org/article/10.3847/1538-3881/ac06cd))
 - ⛈️ extracting information about exoplanet atmospheres from HST! (work in prep, check out the repo [here](github.com/christinahedges/ombre)!)